The Deka Art Collection

 German Savings Bank Finance Group support for the SKD

-The German Savings Bank Finance Group is one of the largest public supporters of the arts in Germany.
-Its support for the SKD is an example of the important social engagement practised by the savings banks and their alliance partners.
-The institutions providing the support, such as DekaBank, also want to make the extraordinary breadth and depth of the SKD's art collections accessible to the public.
-Savings bank customers receive a special benefit in the form of a 15% discount on the admission price.
-More information is available here.
+The Sparkassen-Finanzgruppe is the largest cultural sponsor in Germany after the public sector.
+The support of the SKD is an example of the important social commitment of the Sparkassen and their affiliated partners.
+Furthermore, the institutes involved in the support, such as DekaBank, aim to make the extraordinary breadth and depth of the SKD's art collections accessible to the public.
+Sparkassen customers enjoy a special benefit with a 15% discount on the admission price.
+For more information, please click here.

 Return of the painting “The Watzmann” by Caspar David Friedrich to Berlin’s Alte Nationalgalerie.